 My hypothesis is that in a favorable design context, the communication designer has a crucial role to play in the newsroom, drawing on his or her know-how, cultural background, ability to communicate and professional ethics.

 I have attempted to demonstrate the importance of a “collective decision-making set” in the newsroom which includes different skills and in which the presence of a designer offers added value (as, for instance, in the case of the IL and Bloomberg Businessweek newsrooms).
 Here the designer’s contribution is no longer limited to a few regulatory functions but the designer works as “an organizer, not a drawing-board stylist” (Le Corbusier) and at the same time a “planner with an aesthetic sense” (Bruno Munari).
 I have outlined this figure, whom I refer to as a Re-thinker because of the crucial role this person plays in rethinking the entire process.
 I supported this thesis by referring to Lindblom’s theories on the structure of decision-making processes and Schon’s considerations about the reflective professional.

 I conclude this reasoning by auguring that, in the changing context of today’s editorial design, the figure of the Re-thinker will bring together two areas of expertise which were until recently considered unrelated.
 This convergence in a single profession leads to the birth of a new figure, the editorial-experience designer, who must be capable of working with respect for the traditional principles of editorial design and the user experience but also has the innovative vision and cultural baggage to travel beyond.

 From the classics.
 Italian and Swiss design from ’60 and ’70.
 From the history of art, architecture, literature and philosophy.

 Workspiration is a website created by a single person, and sometimes it's become difficult to generate ideas without coffee beans.
 So if you find inspiration here, please make a tiny donation of your choosing.
-Thank you for your positive feedback, dear reader!
+Thank you for your positive feedback!